Fragments of Memory

 “Oh, no,” Liesl murmured in dismay.

-A protester blocked their path.
+A large protester blocked their path.
 His neck veins pulsing with rage.
 The sign he held read “AI: Unholy Creation.”
 The man’s voice trembled with emotion.
-“AIs are the devil’s child!”
+“AI bots are the devil’s children!”

 Felix scowled.
 He leaned on Liesl, freeing to swat at the protester with his cane.
 “You are protesting an idea.
 I have a real need.
 I need an AI that can mend the damage criminals have done.”